zahur76/MilestoneProject_2/README.md

 25. Final testing performed

-The features were designed in the order that they would be selected while playing the game.
-For example the level select feature modal was coded before the main game.
-Once the initial main game design was completed then a preliminary testing performed as detailed [below](#testing).

 ## FEATURES

 The site consists of a two page design.
 The first page consists of the game which is made up of a logo,